wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 * **Social Sharing Tools**: You'll find 5 apps focused on improving, optimizing and streamlining the number of shares made on your website.
 A/B test the placement of your share buttons and increase your referral traffic coming from social networks.
 Track dark social sharing (copy paste) and enable mobile sharing to your mobile users.

 * **Conversion Tools**: Social media is fantastic if you are able to measure it.
 Track how your share buttons are driving your conversions.
-Add conversion pixels easily, no code required, to signups and purchases.
+Add conversion moments easily, no code required, to signups and purchases.

 * **Engagement Apps**: Drive your visitors to a particular page with our welcome bar feature or get their email with our subscribe bar feature.
 Optimize your email marketing efforts in a affordable way.